Angiostrongylus vasorum: Pathology and diagnosis

 Pathology is from both the adult worms, eggs and larvae.

 Cardio-respiratory signs are one clinical symptom.
 Chronic, coughing, exercise intolerance, dyspnea and tachypnea in young dogs is due to blood vessels being blocked by adults, eggs and larvae.

 The parasite also causes coagulopathies.
 Hematomas and prolonged bleeding are as a result of thrombocytopenia (a decrease in the number of platelets in the blood).
 Clotting factors V and VIII are also reduced.
 Hypochromic anemia is another symptom, also used in diagnosis and is due to the parasite interfering with hemoglobin synthesis.

 Angiostrongylus vasorum also causes neurological damage.
 These present as ataxia, paresis, loss of vision, behavioral changes and seizures.
 All these symptoms are as a direct result of CNS hemorrhages.

 Diagnosis is made from a combination of clinical signs and tests.

 Imaging can show lung lesions in the peripheral lobes.
-Blood tests, showing eosinophillia, poor clotting ability and speed as well as hypochomric anemia all point towards a diagnosis.
+Blood tests, showing eosinophilia, poor clotting ability and speed as well as hypochromic anemia all point towards a diagnosis.
 Some cases may also have hypercalcemia the cause of this unknown but may relate to granulomatous inflammation and macrophage production of alpha 1 hydroxylase.
 Fecal examination using the Baerman technique are unreliable, as egg output is irregular and the pre-patent period of the parasite is relatively long.
 However this test is more sensitive than a fecal smear examination.
 Multiple samples help reduce the risk of a false negative but should not be relied upon.

 Post mortem examination can also reveal the causative agent to be Angiosrongylus vasorum.
 Again, lung lesions (looking for mottled lungs) are seen.
 Subcutaneous hematomas and enlarged blood vessels are common.
 Another sign is endocarditis of the right side of the heart and the tricuspid valve.